enkidevs/curriculum/mongodb/intro/create-and-read-documents/create-document.md

 ### Add Single Document

-To add a document in MongoDB, you need to use the `db.mycollection.insertOne()` command.
+To add a document in MongoDB, you need to use the `db.mycollection.insertOne()` method.

 ```javascript
 db.pokemon.insertOne({